Neuropsychologist Job Description Example

 Neuropsychologists apply their psychological knowledge of the brain and nervous system in the diagnosis and treatment of cerebral and cognitive disorder.

-Their job description involves analyzing the functioning of the brain in cases of brain injury or senile impairment.
+The neuropsychologist job description involves analyzing the functioning of the brain in cases of brain injury or senile impairment.

 They conduct various brain tests such as MRI or PET scan to diagnose and assess patients for a neurological problem.